SpinoniRaffaele/tech-notes/azure fundamentals/02 Azure Architectural Components.md

 If you need to link the on-premises resources to the Azure cloud resources, you can use an Azure **VPN**, or **Azure ExpressRoute** which provides a dedicated VPN that doesn't travel over the internet but in private channels (used for high bandwidth and higher levels of security).

-Azure automatically handles the routing between the subnets, but yo can override the behavior with custom elements:
+Azure automatically handles the routing between the subnets, but you can override the behavior with custom elements:
 - **Route tables:** you can define you own rules of routing
 - **Border Gateway Protocol**: used with VPNs to propagate the on-premises BGP routes to Azure virtual networks.